lbnl-science-it/cborg-web/content/english/pages/models.md

 {{< /accordion >}}

-### Commercial Models
+### Cloud-Hosted Models

-Commercial models are hosted in commercial cloud providers.
+Cloud-hosted models are provided using on-demand services from commercial cloud providers.
 Costs for using these models are paid for by the IT Division.
 Please select the appropriate model for your application, keeping in mind the cost burdens associated with each.
 Using these models will cause your data to be shared with cloud providers in accordance with their terms of service.
 For detailed terms of service of each provider, see the model details below.

 **Model Aliases**